|As at December 31, 2014

 1Based on independent reserves and resources estimates by GLJ Petroleum Consultants Ltd. as of December 31, 2014.
 See reserves and resources cautionary advisory in Canadian Oil Sands' Annual Information Form dated February 24, 2015.
 Definitions are below.

 2Based on Canadian Oil Sands' 36.74% working interest in Syncrude.

-Proved Reserves that can be estimated with a high degree of certainty to be recoverable.
+Proved Reserves are those reserves that can be estimated with a high degree of certainty to be recoverable.
 NI 51-101 further identifies the certainty level for proved reserves as "at least a 90% probability that the quantities actually recovered will equal or exceed the estimated proved reserves".

-Proved plus Probable Reserves Additional reserves that are less certain to be recovered than proved reserves.
+Proved plus Probable Reserves are those additional reserves that are less certain to be recovered than proved reserves.
 NI 51-101 defines the certainty level as "at least a 50% probability that the quantities actually recovered will equal or exceed the sum of the estimated proved plus probable reserves."
 Therefore, under NI 51-101, the proved plus probable reserves represent a "best estimate" or "expected reserves".

 Contingent Resources Quantities of petroleum estimated, as of a given date, to be potentially recoverable from known accumulations using established technology or technology under development, but which are not currently considered to be commercially recoverable due to one or more contingencies.

 Prospective Resources Quantities of petroleum estimated, as of a given date, to be potentially recoverable from undiscovered accumulations by application of future development projects.
 Prospective resources have both an associated chance of discovery and a chance of development.